MaxHalford/maxhalford.github.io/content/blog/fuzzy-regex-matching-for-humans.md

 ## Human friendly interface

 That's all and well, but I find this interface too raw to work with.
 I would like some kind of information which tells me which characters got deleted, inserted, and substituted.
 I know I can deduce this from the `fuzzy_changes` attribute, but there's still some lifting to do.
-In particular, it gets a bit tricky when you have to handle deletions and insertions which mess with the indexing.
+In particular, it gets a bit tricky when you have to handle deletions and insertions, which mess with the indexing.
 I'll spare you the details.

-As I mentioned at the end of [my last post](/blog/ocr-spelling-correction-is-hard/), I'm working on a piece of software for doing OCR postprocessing.
+As I mentioned at the end of [my last post](/blog/ocr-spelling-correction-is-hard/), I'm working on a piece of software for doing OCR post-processing.
 It's called [orc](https://github.com/MaxHalford/orc).
-As of now I have only scratched the surface of what I want to do.
+As of now, I have only scratched the surface of what I want to do.
 However, I did implement a friendlier interface to fuzzy regex matching.
 Here's an example:

 ```py
 import orc